 - Rear-mounted circular fingerprint sensor and dual camera suggested

 Leakster Evan Blass published some renders at the end of May which he claimed were old mock ups of the LG V30, or Project Joan as he also called it.
-The renders show a slide out secondary display, which would be a move away from the V30's predecessors where the secondary display was positioned at the top of the main display.
+The renders presented a slide out secondary display, which would have been a move away from the V30's predecessors where the secondary display was positioned at the top of the main display.

-Blass did warn that the V30 may not be heading in this direction still though so grab a pinch of salt for this one.
+Blass did warn that the V30 may not be heading in this direction still though and LG has now confirmed the second display will be a floating bar on the FullVision display which means this slide out design was obviously put to bed.

 LG V30: Display

-- 18:9 aspect ratio likely for all-screen front
+- 18:9 aspect ratio for all-screen front confirmed

 Despite its fantastic OLED TVs, LG has only ever opted for an OLED display on a smartphone once: the G Flex.
-That was of course a little different though, given it bends, so the LG V30 is being called the first LG smartphone to have an OLED display.
-If true, you can expect brighter, punchier colours and better contrast than you'd traditionally find with LCD.
+That was of course a little different though, given it bends, so the LG V30 will be the first LG smartphone to have an OLED display.
+You can expect brighter, punchier colours and better contrast than you'd traditionally find with LCD.

 LG V30: Camera

 LG loves a dual rear camera and unlike some companies, it works well.
-The LG G5 had a great camera, as do the G6 and V20 so we'd fully expect a dual camera to be on board the LG V30 too.
+The LG G5 had a great camera, as do the G6 and V20 so the fact that a dual camera has been confirmed for the LG V30 too comes as no surprise.

 LG V30: Hardware